Richard Crosse (painter): Professional career

 Crosse's work is refined, and in the best examples the sitters really look as if they could walk right out of the frame, they are so lifelike.
 Crosse's miniatures often seem to be dominated by a shade of greenish-blue, maybe influenced by the early work of Joshua Reynolds.
 His works tend to have a greenish-blue hue to them, and his red pigments have faded a little over the years.
 He seldom signed his work.
 The fashion of the time was for women to increasingly wear their hair high on their head, and often it was powdered.
 It is interesting to see how Crosse manages to fit a head and shoulders portrait of a lady with stacked hair on to such a small piece of ivory.
 Men generally wore their hair ‘en queue’, pulled back into a ponytail tied with a black ribbon; often they wore powdered wigs over their hair, or powdered their hair directly.

 Crosse, as a member of the landed gentry, possessed a private income; he also earned quite a considerable sum from his portraiture.
 He invested his money wisely in property and stocks and shares, and received a good income from these investments in his later years.

-He retired from commercial painting in the late 1790s, and died in 1810.
+He retired from commercial painting in the late 1790s.